Dana Randall Gives the 2009 Arnold Ross Lecture, Followed By Who Wants to Be a Mathematician

 "Thank you for bringing the math game show to Augusta.
 Andrew Ding is a deserving winner, and his good work and good fortune have created a lot of enthusiasm here at Augusta Prep.
 I know that you and the sponsors take pride in increasing students' appreciation and enjoyment of mathematics. "

 First, Dana Randall, professor in the Schools of Mathematics and Computer Science at Georgia Tech gave an introduction to tilings, discussing many aspects of the topic.
 Then Andrew Ding of Augusta Preparatory Day School won US$3000 and a TI-Nspire playing Who Wants to Be a Mathematician with seven other high school students from Georgia and South Carolina.
-Below is a summary of the events, including videos from the games.
+Below is a summary of the events.

 Domino Tilings of the Chessboard: An Introduction to Sampling and Counting, Dana Randall, Georgia Institute of Technology